OK if you like trash movies

 Gallowwalkers starts with a rape and a decapitation, so is not for children or the squeamish.
 It has a distinctly spaghetti tone to it and is an example of what is fast becoming a genre, twenty-first century post-spaghettis which border on the pastiche (see for example Sukiyaki Western Django or Django Unchained).
 But it is also a horror movie.
 We’ve had Cowboys & Aliens: now we get Cowboys & Zombies (horror adepts tell me there is a difference between the undead and zombies but I’m afraid I’m not aware of it).
 There are also echoes of Mad Maxery.
 It looks as though it was filmed in Spain, in the best spag tradition, though in fact it was shot in Namibia (in 2006).
 It was a big-budget affair.

-It stars, in his only Western, action-man Wesley Snipes, the sole actor whose name I knew, as a Clintish taciturn lone gunman.
+It stars, in his only Western, action-man Wesley Snipes, the sole actor in the cast whose name I knew, as a Clintish taciturn lone gunman.
 Wesley is nice to his horse so is obviously a goody, as far as goodiness goes in these pictures.
 In the best spag tradition, he seems to be bent on revenge but he also seems to be cursed by the devil, or someone.
 Anyone he kills comes back to life, which must be inconvenient for a gunslinger.
 Snipes occasionally lapses into anachronistic modern urban street-talk, which is off-putting, but generally manages OK.

 There are strange red-robed armed clergymen who arrive on a railroad push cart.
 They have their lips sewn together for some odd reason, though they are able to mutter.
 Other characters have no skin (though they sometimes borrow other people’s).
 It’s all rather odd.